biotech25/indepthPathway/README.md

 sapply(packages,require,character=TRUE)
 ```

-## D.	How to run IDepathway for pathway enrichment analysis
+## D.	How to run IndepthPathway for pathway enrichment analysis
 •	To calculate uniConSig scores, please load the molecule concept dataset we compiled with precomputed Jaccard matrix:
 ```
 #IMPORTANT: this code block is required for all calculations including both uniConSig and CSEA.
 setwd("your working directory")
-source("CSEA.modulesVb2.8.R")
+source("IndepthPathway.modulesVb2.8.R")
 gmtfile="ConceptDb/ConceptDb20190624.rmCa.gmt"
 feature.list=read_concepts(gmtfile)